YKarayel/WoWNewsUserDatabaseAndApiManager/README.md

 # WoWNewsUserDatabaseAndApiManager
-It is a project made to get the user data of my application (Wow News), from Firestore and send it to Sql and to access this data when a request comes to the API.
+It is a project made to get the user data of my application (Wow News), from Firestore and send it to Sql and to access this data when a request comes to the NLayer API.